Facility Location Games Beyond Single-Peakedness: the Entrance Fee Model: Structural Properties

-It easy to see the running time of Algorithm \ref{algo_dp_tc} is \(O(mn^3)\) by using memorization.
+It is easy to see that Algorithm~\ref{algo_dp_tc} can be implemented in \(O(mn^3)\) time by using memorization.

-Next, we consider the problem of minimizing the maximum cost.
-Let \(OPT_{mc}(i,j,k)\) be the minimum maximum cost of agents \([1,j]\) when agents \([1,j]\) are divided into \(k\) partitions, and \(i\le j\) are in the \(k\)th partition.
-Let \(v_{mc}(i,j)\) the optimal maximum cost of agents \([i,j]\) when they are served by a single facility.
-In slightly different way, we derive the transition function for the maximum cost as follows, and the algorithm to compute \(OPT_{mc}(i,j,k)\) is similar to Algorithm \ref{algo_dp_tc}
+Let \(OPT_{mc}(i,j,k)\) be the minimum maximum cost of agents \([1,j]\) under the conditions that agents \([1,j]\) are divided into \(k\) partitions, and agent \(i\le j\) is in the \(k\)th partition.
+Let \(v_{mc}(i,j)\) be the optimal maximum cost of agents \([i,j]\) when they are served by a single facility.
+In a slightly different way, we derive the transition function for the maximum cost as follows: